ditdili/Python_related_notebook/Fluent_Python/README.md

-In this folder are my notes for the book [Fluent Python](http://shop.oreilly.com/product/0636920032519.do) by Luciano Ramalho.
+In this folder I collected my notes while studying the book [Fluent Python](http://shop.oreilly.com/product/0636920032519.do) by Luciano Ramalho.
+The notes are of Jupyter Notebooks format.

 <IMG src='https://covers.oreillystatic.com/images/0636920032519/cat.gif'> <P>